ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### The Totally Fair Coin Vote

 During the debate The Ethereum Foundation attempted to maintain a stance of neutrality.
 Whatever was done about The DAO Hack, it was a question for the Ethereum _community_ to decide, not something that came from the top.
 This was an important position to hold as deferring the choice would, on paper, resolve them of responsibility.
-However, depite this claim, clear evidence of a lack of neutrality various wings of Ethereum Foundation was shown.
+However, despite this claim, clear evidence of a lack of neutrality among various wings of the Ethereum Foundation was shown.

 One problem with implementing the Hard Fork was that if users needed to opt-in with additional configuration, many node operators and miners would default to the "unforked" chain when they routinely upgraded their software, which would all but guarantee a chain split would occur and create problems.
 The "solution" was to update the default settings of the Ethereum clients to follow the new Hard Fork rules, and require users who wish to be on the unforked version of Ethereum to opt-out of the fork.